NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1BinnedHistogram.md

 class Rivet::BinnedHistogram;
 ```

-<a href="http://example.org/classes/classrivet_1_1a/">A</a> set of booked Histo1DPtr, each in a bin of a second variable.
+A set of booked Histo1DPtr, each in a bin of a second variable.

 <a href="http://example.org/classes/classrivet_1_1binnedhistogram/">BinnedHistogram</a> contains a series of histograms of the same quantity each in a different region of a second quantity.
 For example, a <a href="http://example.org/classes/classrivet_1_1binnedhistogram/">BinnedHistogram</a> may contain histograms of the cross-section differential in \( p_T \) in different \( \eta \) regions.